 March 1, 1909 – The rancho period ends upon the death of Lucky Baldwin.

 August 7, 1909 – Covina Argus editor J. L. Matthews encourages adoption of the name "West Covina" for the farming community to the south and west of the city.
+(Other names used for the area had been "Pumpkin Center" and "Walnut Center.")

 April, 1916 – The street clock in front of the Finch Brothers Jewelry Store on Citrus Avenue is installed.
+In 1925, it is upgraded to run on electricity.

 February 23, 1923 – The residents of West Covina vote in favor of incorporation.
 Two days later, it is officially declared a city by the County Board of Supervisors.